basicallydan/interfake/readme.md

 ### Backend for a Mobile Application

-If you'd like to develop a backend-driven mobile application for iOS, Android, Windows phone or a cross-platform solution you might not yet know exactly what the backend API looks like.
+If you'd like to develop an API-driven mobile application you might not yet have a finished API available.
 This is a perfect example of where Interfake is useful.
 You can quickly mock up some dummy APIs and work on the mobile application.
-In parallel, perhaps another developer will be creating the real API, or you could do something with it later.
+In parallel, perhaps another developer will be creating the real API, or you could create it later.

 ### Automated Testing

 You can use Interfake to create dummy APIs which use data from your test setup with the HTTP method above, or by using a static set of test data.
+If you're writing your test suite using a NodeJS library, you can use the JavaScript API.

-This is particularly useful for developing iOS Applications which uses Automated tests written in JavaScript, or developing Node.js applications which rely on external APIs.
+The HTTP API is particularly useful for developing iOS Applications which uses Automated tests written in JavaScript, or developing Node.js applications which rely on external APIs.

 ### Creating a static API

-Perhaps you have a website or mobile application which only needs static data?
-Deploy Interfake to a server somewhere with a JSON file serving up the data, and point your application at it.
+If you have a website or mobile application which only needs static data, deploy Interfake to a server somewhere with a JSON file serving up the data, and point your application at it.

 ## Compatibility

 I tested this on my Mac.
 If you have trouble on Windows or any other platform, [raise an issue](https://github.com/basicallydan/interfake/issues).

+## Version History

+* 1.0.0: Backwards-incompatible changes for JavaScript API, now creating an `Interfake` instance
+* 0.2.0: Added JSONP support
+* 0.1.0: Support for creating mocked JSON APIs using HTTP, JavaScript or command line

 ## Contribute